TheHive-Project/TheHiveDocs/installation/binary-guide.md

 Now you can start TheHive.

-For advanced configuration, please, refer to the [configuration page](../admin/configuration.md) and default configuration information you can find [here](../admin/default-configuration.md).
+For advanced configuration, please refer to the [configuration page](../admin/configuration.md) and default configuration information you can find [here](../admin/default-configuration.md).
 You will especially find all the necessary information to connect TheHive with Cortex and MISP.